raphsilva/contrastive-summarization/README.md

 * The **quantitative** information of summaries, with the **average of words** and **average of sentences**.
 * Information of **each summary** generated, such as the **size** of the summary, the **evaluation** scores and the **indexes of sentences** that make the the summary.

-Another file is generated at each execution, called `[n]_table.txt`, and it has a summary of results for all input files.
+Another file is generated at each execution, called `[method]_[n]_table.txt`, and it has a summary of results for all input files.
 It shows, in a compact way: the average scores, standard deviation, highest / lowest scores, average sizes, time consumed and the number of distinct summaries found.

 ## Instructions